allegroai/clearml-docs/docs/fundamentals/hyperparameters.md

 ## Click parameters

-Parameters passed to experiments using [click](https://click.palletsprojects.com/en/8.0.x/), are automatically captured by ClearML, so no code changes are needed.
+Parameters passed to experiments, using [click](https://click.palletsprojects.com/en/8.0.x/), are automatically captured by ClearML, so no code changes are needed.

 ```python